 After winning the Primal Palate's Fall Fest contest for Best Savory Recipe with my Curried Pumpkin and Apple with Raisins, I was introduced to some great paleo companies.
 One of which was the Bare Bones Broth Co.
 I have to tell you right off the bat that their customer service is fantastic.
 Not everyone takes the time to make bone broth as it is time-consuming, and BBB makes high-quality bone broths for purchase from their website.

 Two of the three co-founders, Kate and Ryan Harvey have just published the Bare Bones Broth Cookbook (buy here!).
 They sent us a copy to review (and we get to share one of their recipes: Pork Bone Broth!!!).
 They're also supplying a copy to giveaway – so enter to win at the bottom of the page.

 I have a slight addiction to cookbooks.
 I love recipe books with beautiful photography.
 It's a weakness.
 I'm trying to get a handle on it.
 The funny thing is: I rarely – almost never – actually follow recipes.
 Ironic, I know.

-The Bare Bones Broth Cookbook is a physically high quality book with it’s beautiful hard cover and heavy-weight paper.
-My very first reaction while thumbing through these pages was that these sturdy sheets are aching to be stained with love.
-Filled with real food recipes, I was reminded of the type of cookbook that your grandma would pass down from generation to generation.
-So remember to add side notes of your own as you go through (but don’t use tiny illegible serial-killer-writing as Holley calls my handwriting…).
+The Bare Bones Broth Cookbook is a physically high-quality book with its beautiful hardcover and heavy-weight paper.
+My first reaction while thumbing through these pages was that these sturdy sheets are aching to be stained with love.
+Filled with real food recipes, I was reminded of the type of cookbook that Grandmas would pass down from generation to generation.
+So remember to add side notes of your own as you go through (but don't use tiny illegible serial-killer-writing as Holley calls my handwriting…).